Updated 15 September 2020.

 Boost your posts

-Social networking sites are making it harder for brands to have visibility, so make sure you are tapping into their marketing functionalities to build on your awareness.
+Social networking sites are making brand visibility even harder, so make sure you’re tapping into their marketing functionalities to build on your awareness.
 Boost your posts on Instagram by linking your profile to your Facebook business profile, which gives you access to the ad manager.
 From here you can promote your posts, define your target audience and put some marketing budget behind your platform.
-This works well if you do some A/B testing, where you use different options of posts to see which ones get the most engagement, then put your focus on the best one.
+Try out A/B testing to compare different posts.
+This helps find which ones get the best engagement so you can focus on the top performers.